Jim Cramer prepares investors for earnings season in July by recapping progress, and stocks he'll be watching.

 There's a bubble building in the bond market, market analyst Peter Boockvar tells CNBC.
 "Air is slowing coming out."

 A seemingly-limited dispute between a chip maker and Samsung is a sneaky threat to the smartphone economy, says this ex-commerce undersecretary.

 About 150 robotics companies have sprung up in Massachusetts as the state rivals Silicon Valley and Pittsburgh for industry supremacy.

 After his daughter rang the bell at Twitter's IPO, Eric Harr took her philanthropic lemonade company and created a Web start-up for giving.

-The number of Americans filing new claims for unemployment benefits rose and productivity contracted more sharply than previously thought.
+The number of Americans filing new claims for unemployment benefits increased modestly last week, but labor market conditions continued to tighten.

 The 0.9 percent increase in U.S. consumer spending is further evidence that economic growth is gathering momentum.